muratk5n/thirdwave/en/README.md

 More annual comparisons from Global Firepower Index.
 Russia - major increases in artillery (no shit), armored vehicles.
-There was decrease in personnel, could be reversed according to news.
+There was decrease in personnel, I guess soon to be partly reversed according to news.

 ```python